Cluab/Project-Magager/README.md

-# Next.js Project Management App
+# Next.js Project Manager App

-This is a small-scale Project Management app that allows you to track your projects and keep track of completed tasks.
+This is a small-scale Project Manager app that allows you to track your projects and keep track of completed tasks.

 ## Features